idealvin/coost/readme.md

 ## Basic [(中文)](readme_cn.md)

-`CO` is an elegant and efficient C++ base library that supports Linux, Windows and Mac platforms.
-It pursues simplicity and efficiency, and does not rely on third-party libraries such as [boost](https://www.boost.org/), and provides optional support for ssl, http and https with libcurl & openssl.
+co is an elegant and efficient C++ base library that supports Linux, Windows and Mac platforms.
+It contains a golang-style coroutine library, network library, log library, command line and configuration file parsing library, unit test framework, JSON library and other basic components.

-`CO` includes coroutine library, network library, log library, command line and configuration file parsing library, unit test framework, json library, etc.
+co follows a minimalist design concept, and the interfaces provided are as simple and clear as possible, and users can easily get started. co tries to avoid excessive encapsulation which may introduce too many concepts, to reduce the learning burden of users.
+For example, the coroutineized socket API provided by co is nearly the same in form as the native socket API.
+Users who are familiar with socket programming nearly need no more cost of learning, and can easily use these APIs to write high-performance network programs.

 ## Documents